rzc0d3r/ESET-KeyGen/README.md

 # Recommendations and information

-1. Do not create many accounts in a short period of time, otherwise you will be blocked in ESET HOME for a certain period of time
+1. Do not create many license keys in a short period of time, otherwise you will be blocked in ESET HOME for a certain period of time